ABOUT AGT AND TRUSTEE-MANAGER

 understand the link between remuneration paid to Directors and key management personnel,

-After careful consideration and to ensure that the remuneration policy for the key management personnel
+The Remuneration Committee ("RC") ensures that the remuneration policy for the key management personnel

 of the Trustee-Manager is competitive and attractive enough to attract, motivate and retain good quality